PranavAngrish/MERN-User-Management-System/README.md

 ---

+##### Task Management

 - Task are assigned to specific user.
+- User can only view their assigned task.
 - Root user and Admin can view, edit, and delete all Task.
 - Task can only be deleted by the admin or Root user who created the task.
 - Task status are either PENDING, EXPIRED or COMPLETED.
-- User can only view their assigned task.
+- Show who created the task, when it was created, and when it was edited.
+- Admin and root users can see who the tasks have been assigned to via the list.

 ---

+##### Note Management

+- Markdown support
+- Users can view, edit, and delete their own note.
+- Root user and Admin have permission to view, edit, and delete user notes if needed.
+- Provides search features for titles searching, to view the contents of notes.

 In fact, I don't know what kind of website this is.
 I just use it purely to learn about Authentication and Authorization.
 Just think it's a user management system.
 Features will continuously update...